 - Creating a frog-friendly garden, stocking ornamental ponds and water features with fish

 - Mosquito treatments are available from most hardware outlets for residents wishing to treat pooled water on their own land

 - Residents should also consider applying insect repellent if outdoors at dawn or dusk

-Rainwater tanks can provide ideal conditions for mosquitos and midges to breed.
-A gap the size of a matchstick head is enough to let mosquitos and thousands of their larvae into your rainwater tank.
+Rainwater tanks can provide ideal conditions for mosquitoes and midges to breed.
+A gap the size of a matchstick head is enough to let mosquitoes and thousands of their larvae into your rainwater tank.
 Where possible, gaps should be covered with mosquito-proof screen or netting.

 For more information about Moreton Bay Regional Council's